Are you in the market for a new camera? You may have heard of the benefits of micro four-thirds, especially when it comes to agility.

-Picture shooting a photo and choosing the exact spot you focus in on after you capture the frame.
+Picture shooting a photo and choosing the exact spot you focus on after you capture the frame.
 Although Lytro introduced this technology, now Panasonic has delivered this concept to the mainstream with a little extra.

-Using software you can use the Lumix camera’s 4K video capture and choose the focus later.
+Using the software you can use the Lumix camera’s 4K video capture and choose the focus later.
 You can also select the single image on the LCD screen on the camera and save your image as an 8-megapixel JPEG.

 5. Focus Stacking

 Olympus introduced a technology where you can produce amazing macro shots.
 You just choose a starting focus point and an ending focus point.
 You’ll get a series of images between the starting and ending focus points.

 When you’re done with the shots, the M43 automatically merges the frames into a final image, enhancing the depth of field.
 From front to back, it delivers outstanding focus.

 6. In-Camera Image Stabilization